 “We are very open here.”
 Uncle Musa tells me. “if anyone wants to come and visit us, we welcome them with open arms.”

 It’s easy to get suspicious at the idea of Muslims living in large communities out in rural America.
-The fear that these people are training for Jihad against America or building an army against the country is real – and there are many people working day and night trying to get these communities closed.
+The fear that these people are training for jihad against America or building an army against the country is real – and there are many people working day and night trying to get these communities closed.

 But they are alive and thriving.
 The people here are not concerned about that.
 They are not concerned about the fact that many other African Americans would say that they are losing their black identity by adopting another lifestyle.

 But there is love here.
 A love that must be acknowledge.
-They understand the transient nature of life and for them to be here – it is just a step to that which is greater than them.
+They understand the transient nature of life and for them to be here – it is just a step towards that which is greater than them.
 Your criticisms mean nothing to them.
 They are busy yearning for the Divine.